 Boondocking usually involves a more remote travel destination than many campsites can offer.
 There will often be fewer people, less noise, and more beautiful natural environments to experience.

-It is important to mention that, whether you’re boondocking in an RV or tent, you should plan to leave no trace.
+It is important to mention, whether you’re boondocking in an RV or tent, you should plan to leave no trace.
 It is up to all of us to take care of the natural world, and boondocking is leading us further and further into these environments.
 Take care to clean up after yourself before you hit the road again!

 You may not even be sure what exactly a Class C RV is, but that’s why I’m here to help you out.
 You’ve come to the right place, and a Class C rig is a great rig to look at, both for dry camping and camping in a more traditional setting.